-Why I love launching ( …and is this model right for you?)
+Why I love launching ( …and is the launch model right for you?)

 There were invitations to the free events: Fall in Love with Sales week, the Heart-Centred Sales Masterclass and Q&A sessions.
 You may even have noticed me popping up on your Facebook newsfeed much more than usual.
 In fact if I got it right it might have felt a bit like I was “everywhere” for a couple of weeks.
 Possibly even starting to feel just a tiny bit annoying if joining my programme didn’t feel like the right thing for you right now – but if you are reading this today, not so annoying that you decided you don’t want to hear from me anymore!